docsforadobe/after-effects-scripting-guide/docs/layer/threedmodellayer.md

 `app.project.item(index).layer(index)`

 !!! note
-    This functionality was added in After Effects (Beta) 24.4 and is subject to change while it remains in Beta.
+    This functionality was added in After Effects 24.4

 #### Description